Topics can also be suggested and then researched to fit your residents interests. Here are just some of the topics that are popular.

 More lecture topics to come..

 Topics can also be suggested and then researched to fit your residents interests.
-Here are just some of the topics that Jeff has lectured on.
+Here are just some of the topics that are academic, and popular.

 (All lectures include Multi-Media)